Nishchal30/Data_Science_Material/Supervised Machine Learning/Performance Metrics/R2_VS_Adj_R2.md

 **If R - square = 0.85 we can say that the model is 85% accurate.**

-If the case is reversed like if the numerator term is smaller than the denominator then
+If the case is reversed like if the numerator term is greater than the denominator then

 R - square = 1 - higher value
 R - square = -ve value